-Automation Workshop includes Execute Script Action which, besides supporting other scripting formats, can execute PowerShell scripts automatically.
-The PowerShell examples are aimed at giving the user a rather general idea how to streamline scripts into automated processes.
+Automation Workshop includes the Execute Script Action which, besides supporting other scripting formats, can execute PowerShell scripts automatically.
+The PowerShell examples are aimed at giving the user a general idea of how to streamline scripts into automated processes.

 The data communication with other scripts is based on screen output.
-The screen output of the script can be retrieved by using Variable Wizard from subsequent Execute Script Action.
-It is possible to retrieve either full screen output or any of the first six output lines separately.
+The screen output of the script can be retrieved using the Variable Wizard from a subsequent Execute Script Action.
+It is possible to retrieve either the full screen output or any of the first six output lines separately.

 PowerShell #1